nondanee/KeyakiMsgAssistant/README.md

 # KeyakiMsgAssistant
 CLI tool for extracting resources from "欅坂46メッセー" app
+Compatible with both Python 2 and Python 3
 Packaged executable files with Out-of-Box experience can be found in release tag

 ## Requirement